-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

-Long are the days when the fashion industry only accepted stick-thin models.
-Though there’s still a lot of progress to be made, models of all shapes and sizes are walking the runway, appearing in high-profile fashion campaigns, and making a splash in a once-exclusive industry.
-Take the career of Ashley Graham, for example, who has walked for big-name fashion designers such as Christian Siriano and Michael Kors and has graced the covers of Vogue and Sports Illustrated—becoming the first curvy model to do so, we might add.
+Gone are the days when the fashion industry accepted only stick-thin models.
+Though there’s still a lot of progress to be made, models of all shapes and sizes are now walking the runway, appearing in high-profile fashion campaigns and making a splash in a once-exclusive industry.
+Take the career of Ashley Graham, for example, who has walked for big-name fashion designers such as Christian Siriano and Michael Kors and graced the covers of Vogue and Sports Illustrated—becoming the first curvy model to do so, we might add.

 But Graham isn’t the only curvy model who is having a moment right now.
-There are dozens of stunners who are changing the public’s perception of what it means to be a supermodel.
-Check out these 15 up-and-coming curvy models who might not be household names now, but you will soon see everywhere.
+There are dozens of stunners who are changing the public perception of what it means to be a supermodel.
+Check out these 15 up-and-coming curvy models who might not be household names now, but you’ll soon see everywhere.
 Memorize these names because you’re about to hear a lot about them.

 Marquita Pring

-Represented by IMG Models, Pring, an Albany, New York native, began modeling at 15 years old.
-Since then, she's modeled for big-name designers like Jean Paul Gaultier and Christian Siriano, as well as appeared in national campaigns for brands like Levi's, Lane Bryant, and Macy's.
-Along with career-changing spreads for V magazine and Vogue Italia, Pring also recently L'Oréal's diversity-aimed campaign alongside stars like Hari Nef and Blake Lively.
+Represented by IMG Models, Pring, an Albany, New York, native, began modeling at 15 years old.
+Since then, she's modeled for big-name designers including Jean Paul Gaultier and Christian Siriano and has appeared in national campaigns for brands such as Levi's, Lane Bryant, and Macy's.
+In addition to being featured in career-changing spreads for V magazine and Vogue Italia, Pring also recently appeared in L'Oréal's diversity-aimed campaign alongside stars such as Hari Nef and Blake Lively.

 "We've been manipulated by the media and fashion industry to believe that there is only one body type: super skinny," Pring told Fashionista in 2011.
 "The majority of people in this world will never be as thin as they've been warped into believing they need to be."